Testing Quantum Mechanics using Noisy Quantum Computers: Proposal

-\arxiv{ } \mysec{Proposal} Our proposed protocol, which we summarize in \figref{fig:circuit}, is to repeat the following: \begin{enumerate} \item initialize the zero state $\ket{0}$ on $n$ qubits \item apply $d$ layers of random gates $U_1 \cdots U_d$, with depth $d$ randomly chosen between 0 and $d_\text{max}$ \item apply the inverse $U_d^\dagger \cdots U_1^\dagger$ \item measure in the computational basis and check if the final state is the zero state $\ket{0}$ \end{enumerate} The max depth $d_\text{max}$ should be chosen such that $d_\text{max} \gg n^{1/D}$ for a circuit with $D$-dimensional connectivity (\emph{e.g.} $d_\text{max} \approx 10 \, n^{1/D}$).
+The protocol, which we summarize in \figref{fig:circuit}, is to repeat the following: \begin{enumerate} \item initialize the zero state $\ket{0}$ on $n$ qubits \item apply $d$ layers of random gates $U_1 \cdots U_d$, with depth $d$ randomly chosen between 0 and $d_\text{max}$ \item apply the inverse circuit $U_d^\dagger \cdots U_1^\dagger$ \item measure in the computational basis and check if the final state is the zero state $\ket{0}$ \end{enumerate} The max depth $d_\text{max}$ should be significantly larger than the depth required to strongly entangle all pairs of qubits.
+That is, $d_\text{max} \gg n^{1/D}$ for a circuit with $D$-dimensional connectivity of the 2-qubit gates (\emph{e.g.} $d_\text{max} \approx 10 \, n^{1/D}$), or $d_\text{max} \gg \log_2 n$ for all-to-all connectivity.
 Each layer of gates $U_t$ is a product of 2-qubit gates, which are independently and randomly chosen for each sample and layer.
 The random 2-qubit gates can be chosen from any distribution (of at least two gates\footnote{ Using random instead of fixed gates reduces fluctuations in the exponential fidelity decay that result from coherent errors \cite{randomizedCompiling}.}), as long as the entire forward circuit $U_1 \cdots U_d$ is expected to be difficult to simulate classically.
 We require that the random distribution for each layer of gates repeats with a small period $p$; \emph{i.e.} $U_t$ and $U_{t+p}$ are independently chosen from the same probability distribution.
-The depth-dependent fidelity $F_d$ is the fraction of depth-$d$ samples with a measured final state $\ket{0}$.
+The depth-dependent fidelity $F_d$ is the fraction of depth-$d$ samples for which the measured final state $\ket{0}$ is measured.
 The protocol is complete once the fidelities $F_d$ have been measured to the desired statistical precision.

 To make the best use of each sample, each depth $d$ can be sampled with probability $\sim F_d^{-2}$.
 The circuit depth $d$ is chosen randomly for each sample in order to mitigate the effect of slow drifts in the gate fidelity between samples.
-(See \appref{app:drift}{C} for more on drift.)
+(See \appref{app:drift} for more on drift.)

 We show that quantum mechanics predicts that the fidelity should decay exponentially $F_d \sim e^{-\lambda d}$ with the circuit depth $d$ (until saturation near $F_\infty \sim 2^{-n}$) for Markovian noise models.
 In contrast, if quantum mechanics emerges from a theory with significantly less computational power, such as classical mechanics, and if $\lambda$ is sufficiently small to be in the quantum advantage regime \cite{StoudenmireLimits}, then we argue that the fidelity should start to decay significantly faster after a sufficiently large depth $d_*$, as depicted in \figref{fig:decay}.